MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

    On iOS 18, navigate to **Settings** > **General** > **Autofill & Passwords**.
    On iOS 17, navigate to **Settings** > **Passwords** > **Password Options**.

-   On both operating systems, make sure **AutoFill Passwords and and Passkeys** is turned on.
+   On both operating systems, make sure **AutoFill Passwords and Passkeys** is turned on.
    Under **Autofill From**, make sure **Authenticator** is selected.

    :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-ios/password-options-three.png" alt-text="Screenshot of the turn-on passkey support option in Microsoft Authenticator for iOS devices.":::